 Prefrontal Cortex- The prefrontal cortex creates a plan and motivates you to respond.
 It coordinates information between the amygdala and the hypothalamus.
 Your prefrontal cortex is your biggest ally when working with the other parts of your brain.
 These parts are more geared for your survival and will trick you into overreacting.
 The prefrontal cortex can be wise and logical and used to gain new skills.

 Often, the stress response is unconscious.
 When learning new skills, we deliberately make this response conscious and override it.

-It's interesting to me that many of my clients are baffled by their body's response to stress ( or anxiety which is really often a stress response gone wrong).
-When they learn about how their brain and body is wired to respond to stress it can sometimes help.
+It's interesting to me that many of my clients are baffled by their body's response to stress (or anxiety which is often a stress response gone wrong).
+When they learn about how their brain and body are wired to respond to stress it can sometimes help.

 Below are some of the parts and how they are involved in stress.

 When the amygdala triggers the hypothalamus, it signals to your adrenal glands to secrete adrenaline and epinephrine to begin the fight or flight response.

 These chemicals will:

 Your adrenal glands do all of these things to prepare your body to be in the best shape to fight.
 Remember, you don't really need to fight.

 Cortisol suppresses nonemergency functions because it is meant to prepare your body by rallying it to withstand the great stress necessary to just " survive".
 This makes sense if you are going into battle.
 However, as explained earlier, most of our daily and chronic stress in modern times is inaccurately perceived as life-threatening.
 Too much cortisol caused by chronic stress leads to illness, depression, anxiety, heart disease, and several other ailments.